 This course is a study of the fundamental principles and mechanisms that govern development in various animals, with an emphasis on the the cellular and molecular aspects that control this development.
-Pre-requisite: BIOL 201.

 BIOL 232 DEVELOPMENTAL BIOLOGY LABORATORY

 Thorough practical investigation of the different developmental stages in a number of animals belonging to different classes.